-The objective of the ISP will be to provide a framework for DWAF's management of the water resources in each Water Management Area, until such time as the Regional Offices can hand over the management functions to the established CMA.
+The objective of this ISP is to provide a framework for DWAF's management of the water resources in each Water Management Area, until such time as the Regional Offices can hand over it's management functions to an established CMA.
 This will ensure consistency when answering requests for new water licences, and informing existing water users (including authorities) on how the Department will manage the water resource within the area of concern.
-Stakeholders must be made aware of the bigger picture as well as the management detail associated with each specific water resource management unit.
+Stakeholders need to be aware of the bigger picture, as well as the management detail associated with each specific water resource management unit.